learn-co-curriculum/phrg-welcome-to-nitro-developer-bootcamp/README.md

 ## Local Development

-But now that you have completed the Bootcamp Prep track and our together as a class, we can set up your local development environment.
-Please follow the instructions below and your instructor is here to help!

-### Instructions WIP
+With the completion of the Bootcamp Prep track and you're new PHRG laptop, you are ready to say goodbye to the Learn IDE and set up your first local development environment!